bard-rr/deploy/aws/README.md

 ### Access Keys

-`AWS_ACCESS_KEY` and `AWS_SECRET_KEY` are the access key and secret key for the Amazon IAM user who will own and pay for the AWS resources the script creates.
+`AWS_ACCESS_KEY` and `AWS_SECRET_KEY` are the access key and secret key for the Amazon IAM user who will own and pay for the AWS resources the code creates.
 The IAM user must have the below permission policies applied in order for the script to function.
 [See here](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html#add-policies-console) for more information on applying permission policies to IAM users

 - `AmazonECS_FullAccess`
 - `AmazonElasticFileSystemFullAccess`